-- 5.2 The reference to 'Residential zones' in Clause 4.12.1 of TPS3 shall be taken to include the 'Development' and 'Small Holding' zones. - All Development Approval applications under the scope of this policy will be assessed having regard to this policy, and may only be supported where all of the following conditions are met: - a) A building permit for a dwelling on the lot has been issued and the approved dwelling has been 'substantially commenced'. - b) The application is to be accompanied by scaled and detailed plans that demonstrate that one entire side of the proposed outbuilding will be unenclosed at all times until a 'Notice of Completion' is provided to the Shire for the approved dwelling. - 4.4c) The unenclosed side of the proposed outbuilding shall be one of the sides of greater length and must be a perimeter wall. - 4.5d) The unenclosed side shall be open for the entire height of the side. - 4.6e) Solid garage style doors are not permitted on the unenclosed side. - 4.7f) Open rural style gates are permitted on the unenclosed side. - g) Only one (1) outbuilding prior to the completion of a dwelling may be supported. - 5.4 Notwithstanding Part 5.3 above, if the Shire considers that the outbuilding proposed on the vacant lot has the potential to visually impair the locality, the application will be refused. - 4.8 The provisions of Council Policy 'DEV26 Variations to Residential Design Codes Outbuildings, Patios, Pergolas & Carports' shall also apply to outbuildings subject to this Policy. - 4.9 A maximum of one (1) outbuilding prior to the construction of a dwelling will be permitted, irrespective of the maximum aggregate floor area requirements stipulated in DEV26. - 4.10 A condition is to be imposed on a development approval granted under this Policy, prohibiting human habitation of the approved outbuilding. - 4.11 A condition is to be imposed on a development approval granted under this Policy, prohibiting any commercial or industrial use of the approved outbuilding.
+- 5.1 Unless otherwise exempt in TPS3, the Regulations, or 'SDev CP091 LPP Exempted Development and Land Use Policy', all outbuildings require Development Approval prior to their construction. - The reference to 'Residential zones' in Clause 4.12.1 of TPS3 shall be taken to include the 'Development' and 'Small Holding' zones. - All Development Approval applications under the scope of this policy will be assessed having regard to this policy, and may only be supported where all of the following conditions are met: - a) A building permit for a dwelling on the lot has been issued and the approved dwelling has been 'substantially commenced'. - b) The application is to be accompanied by scaled and detailed plans that demonstrate that one entire side of the proposed outbuilding will be unenclosed at all times until a 'Notice of Completion' is provided to the Shire for the approved dwelling. - c) The unenclosed side of the proposed outbuilding shall be one of the sides of greater length and must be a perimeter wall.

+- d) The unenclosed side shall be open for the entire height of the side. - e) Solid garage style doors are not permitted on the unenclosed side. - f) Open rural style gates are permitted on the unenclosed side. - g) Only one (1) outbuilding prior to the completion of a dwelling may be supported. - 5.4 Notwithstanding Part 5.3 above, if the Shire considers that the outbuilding proposed on the vacant lot has the potential to visually impair the locality, the application will be refused.